 Patients with anorexia view their body as overweight, no matter how much weight they lose.
 Anorexics drastically cut calorie intake due to fear of food or fear of gaining weight.
 The condition may manifest to include extreme exercise and bulimia.

 Obesity is usually considered different from "eating disorders" but they both actually share many similarities.
-Obesity, eating disorders and miscellaneous weight-related disorders may overlap as girls and women move from one problem, such as unhealthy too low calorie dieting, to another, with high calorie eating and obesity.
+Obesity, eating disorders and miscellaneous weight-related disorders may overlap as people may cycle between issues, such as unhealthy too low-calorie dieting, to another, with high-calorie eating and obesity.

 Recent research has shown that the "Eating Disorder Examination" (EDE), a structured interview used to assess disordered eating, can be used successfully during pregnancy in overweight and obese women to identify eating problems during pregnancy.